 Review the contents and either apply individual settings manually, or edit the file and apply the newly edited version.
-If you have any questions, please see the configurables section in Command Reference Guide appendix (get the right version for your server!).
+If you have any questions, please see the configurables section in Appendix of the Command Reference Guide (get the right version for your server!).
 You can also contact support regarding questions.